joshbegley/nyt-latest/README.md

 `What makes Crosby special could also take a year or two off his career down the road.
 Is that what scared off the Ravens?`\
 https://nytimes.com/athletic/7110346/2026/03/12/maxx-crosby-trade-injuries-physical/

-**Could Lagrange play Dellin Betances-type role this year?
+**Could Lagrange play Dellin Betances-type role for Yankees this year?
 'Dynamite'**\
 `The Yankees don’t want Lagrange to turn into Betances just yet, though.
-They still believe he could be a high-level starting pitcher.`\
+They still believe he could become a high-level starting pitcher.`\
 https://nytimes.com/athletic/7110419/2026/03/12/carlos-lagrange-yankees-103-mph-dellin-betances-comparison/

 **How the Maple Leafs collapsed: All the mistakes of a years-long undoing**\